McGrapefruit/McGrapefruit/README.md

 # Information: All in One system – All in one Place

-For the many years, I worked on different methods to structure Information for different usecases within different systems and collaborative softwares.
-By myself or shared with teams.
+For the many years, I worked on different methods to structure Information for different usecases within different systems/softwares and collaborative situations.
+By myself or within a team.

-I have a BulletJournal which I used daily since 2018.
+Since 2018 I used a BulletJournal on a daily basis to structrure work and private tasks, goals, events, Idea collections & so on.

 I also used notes-apps a lot:
 - Evernote
 - MS Notes
 - Mac Notes